Kate-Willett/HadISDH_Marine_Build/README.md

 (greater than S/SN/VS?).

 What about solar bias?
+NOCS has NO solar correction applied to Td - only to T!!!
-This shouldn't affect Td (or therefore q, e, Td) although it could affect the decision over whether it is an icebulb but in these cases the humidity is very low.
+This shouldn't affect Td directly (or therefore q, e, Td) although it could affect the decision over whether it is an icebulb but in these cases the humidity is very low.
+However, Td is most likely derived from T and Tw or T and RH - so it could be affected - we're seeing positive skew in northern mid-lats anomalies of Td and T for Dec 1973 and Jan
+2010.
-This will affect RH, DPD, Td and Tw and so we either need to bias correct or use night humidities.
+Any affect on T but not Td would still affect RH, DPD and Tw and so we either need to bias correct or use night humidities.
+If Td is also affected then q, e and Td will also be affected.
 Bias correction seems involved and ideally we would perform some analysis to assess how bad this is.
 Could use the mode from Berry et al. 2004 and Berry and Kent (2005).
 I think for version 1 - use night humidities.
 Good to show the difference from this baseline anyway.